 The B 1 visa allows you to carry out business-related activity within the US during a time-limited visit.

-Business travellers who do not come under the US Visa Waiver Program can apply to enter the US using a B 1 visa.
+Business travellers who are ineligible for visa-free travel under the US Visa Waiver Program can apply to enter the US using a B 1 visa.

 The B 1 visa permits time-limited entry to the US, and you must leave before visa expiry.

-You are not able to bring dependants with you on a B 1 visa.
-They must apply separately under a B 2 visa.
+You are also not able to bring dependants with you on a B 1 visa.
+They must apply separately for entry clearance, through ESTA or an appropriate classification of visa.